2013 Paris Book Festival Runner-up / Biography

 Describing the words and wefts of your rugs was one of those thoughts that I look forward to mulling over when I get back to my loom.

-—Nancy Germano, professional weaver now living in San Francisco
+—Nancy Germano, professional weaver, living in San Francisco

 It was wonderful having you visit last Friday and all of us were so impressed with your book, presentation, and the professional way you got the job done.
 As one of the Wednesday Writers said yesterday, “Wendy knows how to execute!”
 The book is a beautiful work of art and shows the love and care you took with it.